 Summary: Everyday technology users are expected to regularly take care of their devices (smartphones, computers, etc.) by installing operating system upgrades and updates.
 But not many people install them regularly or see them positively.
 We wanted to better understand what is the user experience of an upgrade: what are the pain points of the installation process and what costs and benefits do upgrades bring in the longer term?
 We conducted a qualitative study, observing 14 participants while they installed an operating system upgrade on one of their own devices.
 After the upgrade, we followed participants for a month through an online diary study in which they reported changes they noticed in their devices after the upgrade.
 We found that the upgrade installation process is frustrating, with poorly designed feedback.
 After the upgrade, participants noticed more negative than positive changes.

 My role: I was the lead investigator on the study.
-I recruited participants, conducted all observations and interviews, analyzed the data (together with the rest of the team), wrote the final paper based on the project.
+I recruited participants, conducted 13 out of the 14 observations and interviews (Aurélien Tabard did one), analyzed the data (together with the rest of the team), wrote the final paper based on the project.

 Methods: Observations, interviews, diary study, thematic analysis, survey.